sunlightlabs/influence_explorer/README.md

 # the code for Influence Explorer doesn't live here!

-This is a central hub for repos related to Influence Explorer, as well as the project's knowledge repo.
+This is a central hub for repos related to Influence Explorer, as well as the project's wiki.
 The following repos are part of the Influence Explorer universe:

 | Repo | Purpose |
 | ---- | ------- |